How this Normandy town remembers the American sacrifice at D-Day

 Breaking News Emails

-Simone Renaud began corresponding with American women after Life magazine ran a photo of her laying flowers at the grave of Theodore Roosevelt Jr. The oldest son of the former president had led the first wave of U.S. troops onto Utah Beach on June 6, 1944, and died weeks later.
+Simone Renaud began corresponding with American women after Life magazine ran a photo of her laying flowers at the grave of Theodore Roosevelt Jr., the eldest son of the former president who had died weeks after leading the first wave of U.S. troops onto Utah Beach on June 6, 1944.

-The letters begged his mother, the wife of the mayor of the first town to be liberated by the largest seaborne invasion in history, to find and tend the graves of men who died during the decisive struggle to liberate Europe.
-Simone Renaud responded to the Americans who has sacrificed for her and her family to be free from Nazi occupation.
+The letters begged his mother, the wife of the mayor of the first town to be liberated by the largest seaborne invasion in history, to find and tend the graves of the men who had died in the decisive struggle to liberate Europe.
+Simone Renaud responded to the Americans who sacrificed for her and her family to be free from Nazi occupation.

 “My parents, especially my mother, were very devoted to the Americans,” said Renaud, who was 10 when the invasion happened.

-The remains of more than 9,380 American military personnel lie in the nearby Normandy American Cemetery — most of whom died during D-Day or in the operations that followed the landings.
+The remains of more than 9,380 American military personnel lie in the nearby Normandy American Cemetery — most of whom died during D-Day or in the operations that followed.

-Just two days before the D-Day celebrations, Renaud’s home was aflutter as his wife and her sister prepared a dinner for senior U.S. Air Force officers, who are coming to town for ceremonies to honor the 75th anniversary of D-Day.
-It is a tradition in Sainte-Mère-Église to host American servicemen on these anniversaries.
+Just two days before the D-Day anniversary celebrations, Renaud’s home was aflutter as his wife and her sister prepared a dinner for senior U.S. Air Force officers.
+It is a tradition in Sainte-Mère-Église to host American servicemen on these ceremonies.

-Air Force Sgt.
-Blake Covey of the 416th Civil Affairs Battalion, 27, was one of the many active servicemen in Normandy for the anniversary celebrations.
+Army Reserve Sgt.
+Blake Covey, 27, of the 416th Civil Affairs Battalion, was one of the many active servicemen in Normandy for the anniversary.
 The visit had been “breathtaking,” said the native of Orange County, California.

 “The hospitality of this village and neighboring villages is humbling,” Covey said as he stood in the village’s main square.
-This bond between some Norman towns liberated by the Allies and the U.S. wasn’t taught much in schools in the U.S., he noted.
+The bond between some Norman towns liberated by the Allies and the U.S. wasn’t taught much when he was in school in the U.S., he noted.

 “They are treating us as if we took part in this day — it makes me feel not worthy,” Covey said of the townspeople.

-Today, a dummy paratrooper hangs from the church tower in Sainte-Mère-Église has — a tribute to Private John Steele of the 82nd 505th Regiment who was shot on his descent and dangled for hours from the church tower, playing dead, on June 6, 1944.
+Today, a dummy paratrooper hangs from the church tower in Sainte-Mère-Église — a tribute to Pvt.
+John Steele of the 82nd 505th Regiment, who was shot on his descent and dangled for hours from the church tower, playing dead, on June 6, 1944.

 Renaud remembers that morning, when wave after wave of C-47 transport planes roared above.
 His father woke him up when a fire engulfed a building behind the church.
 The main square was full of townspeople trying to douse the flames.

-Note: CORRECTION (June 5, 2019, 4:14 p.m.
-ET): A previous version of this article misstated the branch of the armed forces in which Sgt.
-Blake Covey serves.
-He serves with the Army Reserve, not the Air Force.